lianzy81/SDE-TC-Submission-1/README.md

 All codes are implemented on an Ubuntu 20.04.5 LTS laptop with the following installed:
 - Docker version 20.10.21
 - docker-compose version 1.29.2

+All codes and data are stored in a NTFS formated D:drive that is mounted onto the Ubuntu partition.
 ---

 ## Section 1: Data Pipelines